Josh Jacobs rallies Raiders past Bears 24-21

+LONDON (AP) — All that pregame talk about Khalil Mack and the Monsters of the Midway defense only served as motivation for the Oakland Raiders.

+A dominant performance from the offensive line, a breakthrough game from a rookie running back and the ability to bounce back from a third-quarter meltdown made Oakland’s weeklong stay in London a success.

-LONDON (AP) — Josh Jacobs scored his second touchdown of the game with a leap from the 2-yard line with 1:57 to play, capping a 97-yard drive that helped the Oakland Raiders rally after blowing a 17-point lead to beat the Chicago Bears 24-21 on Sunday night.
+Josh Jacobs scored his second touchdown of the game with a leap from the 2-yard line with 1:57 to play, capping a 97-yard drive that helped the Raiders rally after blowing a 17-point lead to beat the Chicago Bears 24-21 on Sunday night.

+“We were up for the challenge,” Jacobs said.
+“All week that’s all we heard was how good their defense was and they are a great defense.
+But we wanted to prove we’re a good offense.”

-The touchdown was part of a roller-coaster game that delighted the sellout crowd in London.
+They did that with an impressive drive that was part of a roller-coaster game that delighted the sellout crowd in London.
 The Raiders (3-2) broke out to a 17-0 halftime lead only to fall behind the Bears (3-2) in a mistake-filled third quarter.

 Then Oakland fumbled at the goal line when going in for the go-ahead score, needed a replay review to overturn a fumble on a successful fake punt on the game-winning drive and then intercepted Chicago backup Chase Daniel with 1:14 to go to seal the victory.

+“We know everyone counted us out,” quarterback Derek Carr said.
+“We knew no one would pick us to win this football game.
+And we hadn’t really proven anything for them to pick us, right?
+But it just shows you the grit and determination of our young guys.”

-It sure didn’t come easy but made Oakland’s weeklong stay in London a successful one, ended by a satisfying victory in their first game against the Bears since dealing star edge rusher Khalil Mack to Chicago before last season.
+It sure didn’t come easy but the Raiders earned a satisfying victory in its first game against Chicago since dealing star edge rusher Khalil Mack to Chicago before last season.

 That trade has come under heavy scrutiny as Mack led the Bears to the playoffs last year while the Raiders struggled.
-But Oakland came out ahead this day with Mack’s only big play coming when he recovered a botched pitch by Derek Carr that sparked Chicago’s third-quarter comeback.
+But Oakland came out ahead this day with Mack’s only big play coming when he recovered a fumble after Jacobs went the wrong way on a pitch that sparked Chicago’s third-quarter comeback.

 The Bears turned that turnover into a 1-yard run by David Montgomery and got two TD passes from Daniel to Allen Robinson in the third quarter to take a 21-17 lead.